Universal relations for rotating Boson Stars: Numerical implementation.

-It is also important to remember that the field profile of static and rotating BS are qualitatively very different.
+It is important to remember that the field profiles of static and rotating BSs are qualitatively very different.
 Indeed, they have different topologies.
-While static BS are spherically symmetric with the central value of the complex field being a free parameter of the solution, rotating BSs have a toroidal shape with vanishing scalar field on the rotation axis, $\theta =0$.
-More precisely, near the axis it behaves like,
+While static BSs are spherically symmetric with the central value of the complex field being a free parameter of the solution, rotating BSs have a toroidal shape with vanishing scalar field on the rotation axis, $\theta =0$.
+Near the axis, it behaves like

 where $h_n$ are particular functions, different for each harmonic index $n$.